 Choose LivingWriter if:

-• You want a clean, intuitive writing experience that works immediately
+- You want a clean, intuitive editor that works the moment you sign in

-• You prefer AI that handles itself without configuration
+- You prefer AI that runs itself with no configuration

-• You value cross-platform access and cloud sync
+- You value cross-platform access and real-time cloud sync

-• Your projects do not require deep worldbuilding
+- Your projects do not need deep worldbuilding

 Choose NovelCrafter if: